The Changing Role of Ad Agency Rainmakers

 Having a working knowledge of social media isn’t even an option any longer for an agency’s new business director.
 Social media is having a big impact on how agency’s promote themselves and how they are found online by their prospective client audiences.

-Here are 4 ways social media impacts ad agency new business:
+Here are 5 ways social media impacts ad agency new business:

 1. A paradigm shift for how new business is acquired.
 According to a recent CMO survey, 80% of decision makers say they found the vendor, not the other way around.
+Instead of chasing new business, it’s now more important to be found.

 2. SEO is now a critical part of new business strategy.
 According to Marketing Sherpa, 80-90% of business to business transactions begin with a search on the web.

-4. The growth of new media mandates agencies participation.
-Social media is now mainstream, your agency’s credibility is suspect if it isn’t walking the walk, not just talking the talk.
+5. Social media is now mainstream, your agency’s credibility is suspect if it’s just talking the talk without walking the walk.

 So before hiring someone responsible for your agency’s new business efforts, in addition to the questions regarding their new business expertise, think about asking some additional questions like these.
 How they answer will tell you what they really know about social media.